dhanushkokku28/Stocky-assignment/README.md

 - Use a dedicated service for price updates, publish via Kafka.
 - Cache read-heavy endpoints with Redis.
 - Keep `ledger_entries` and `reward_events` immutable for audit.
 ---

-## Postman Collection
-Attach the included `postman_collection.json` file in the repository root for testing all endpoints.

----

-## Collaborator
-Add `ashutosh@021.trade` as a collaborator in your private GitHub repository.

----

 ## License